Kayamkulam Kochunni (2018 film): Plot

 However, on the fourth day Ithikkara Pakki, one of the biggest thief of the place, known for ruthlessly beheading his enemies, comes and frees Kochunni, taking him to Pakki's hideout in the forest.
 There, he persuades Kochunni to take revenge against the Brahmins by stealing, and he agrees.
 He is then subjected to intense and hard training by Pakki and his gang of three thieves, Mammad, Kunju Marakkar and Noor Ahmed.
 He becomes a successful highwayman as well by carrying out robberies against several travelling Brahmins.
 They then rob several shops of Brahmins in the Kayamkulam market to show their power.
 Even though they rob many stores, Kochunni refuses to rob his ex-caretaker's store, telling him that he can't watch his beloved ones being attacked by others, unlike what he did when Kochunni was falsely accused by the landlords.
-One day Kochunni and his friends go to rob a Brahmin's house.
-They break a wall to go into the house and this woke up some of the Brahmins.
-Pakki, who saw this, kills some of them.
-Pakki and his friends enter a room filled with gold.
-However, the remaining Brahmins see this and try to lock Pakki in the room.
-Kochunni, seeing this goes to the Brahmin's room and takes the Brahmin's children, and runs away.
-The Brahmin, seeing this, asks his fellow Brahmins to leave Pakki and his friends to go save his daughter.
-The Brahmin chases after Kochunni to gain his children.
-Kochunni does not harm the children and drops them off so the parents can get them back easily.
-In this time Pakki escapes from the room.

 Then it is the time for Pakki to leave the place.
 After Pakki leaves, Kochunni becomes the hero for the downtrodden, being a robber for the poor.
 Keshavan who is out to destroy Kochunni makes several plans to kill him but in vain.
 Finally he uses Janaki whom Kochunni loved earlier when he was a gentle man.
 However Kochunni killed the British General and is given the death sentence as he was cheated by his mates who joined Keshavan.

-Back to the present, his capital punishment is fixed and at that time arrives Thangal, his former Kalari Master to see him in jail lastly.
+At present, his capital punishment is fixed and at that time arrives Thangal, his former Kalari Master to see him in jail lastly.
 Kochunni and Thangal makes their sight useful by planning the way for Kochunni to escape.
 The procession for the hanging goes with song and martyrs.
 When Kochunni was about to be hanged, he uses his Kalari skills and after a struggling fight, he escapes with the help of Thangal.

-At last in the present day, Kayamkulam Kochunni's tomb is shown.
+At last in the present day, Kayamkulam Kochunni's temple, at Edappara Maladevar nada kshethram, in the district of Pathanamthitta is shown.